nexpy/nexpy/doc/source/pythongui.rst

     non-NeXus files that have been imported and converted into the NeXus format using one of the NeXus readers, and NXroot, NXentry, or NXdata groups added from the shell.
 By default, these are given a standard name of 'w1', 'w2', *etc*, but they may be renamced by right-clicking on the group.
+Other actions available by right-clicking a tree item include plotting and deleting the data.

 **2) Plot Pane**
     This contains plots produced by (a) the Data\:Plot Data menu item, which